sherifButt/adv-web-scraper-api/memory-bank/progress.md

 4. Refine TypeScript types to resolve remaining errors
 5. Expand API documentation with more examples
 6. Implement remaining API routes
+7. Improve session management with more sophisticated storage options

 *Note: This progress document will be updated regularly as the project advances.*